 Fist and foremost is the Foot Strike.

 Unless you are up in the wildness or a desert island then you are likely to be a heel-striker.
 This means that each time your foot comes into contact with the ground you put on the brakes just slightly until your center of mass gets over and past the midfoot.
-At that point gravity starts helping you again with a vector of force that accelerates your forward momentum free of charge.
+At that point, gravity starts helping you again with a vector of force that accelerates your forward momentum free of charge.
 If you are running fast, the slight deceleration that takes place when your heel hits the ground first is not going to be noticeable.
 However, in a long race, if you end up very fatigued, the braking action of a heel strike is, well, striking and very noticeable.

 So here’s the drill.
 Go to a track or grass field if you can’t find a track/have access to one and run a lap or two without shoes or socks.
-I guarantee that you will instantaneously start to land on your midfoot or maybe even slightly forward of it.
+I guarantee that you will instantly start to land on your midfoot or maybe even slightly forward of it.

 This subtracts any braking action that a heel strike would have and immediately converts your running form to its most efficient foot plant pattern.
-Now put the shoes back on and try to continue to run with that same feel you had without the shoes.
+Now put the shoes back on and try to continue to run with that same feeling you had without the shoes.

 Do this drill daily until you can replicate the midfoot strike and hold it throughout your training runs.
 Over time this will become your normal run form.